syncfusion-content/blazor-docs/vue.md

 ### Registering Grid Component

-You can register the Grid component in your application by using the **Vue.use()**.
+Register the Grid component in your application by using **Vue.use()**.
 Refer to the code example given below.

 ```typescript
 import { GridPlugin } from '@syncfusion/ej2-vue-grids';